 Global development of new terminals continues to be outpaced by the increase in demand.
 In addition, the increasing vessel size of containership newbuilding has forced adjustments to be made to existing container terminals.
 As such, existing terminals are coping with high berth utilization and space limitations of stacking yards, which are at near-full capacity.
-This results in longer cargo operations times for the vessels and port congestion, which could increase operational costs and have a material adverse effect on affected shipping lines.
+This results in longer cargo operations times for the vessels and port congestion, which could increase operating expenses and have a material adverse effect on affected shipping lines.
 Decisions about container terminal expansion and port access are made by national or local governments and are outside of our control.
 Such decisions are based on local policies, priorities and concerns and the interests of the container shipping industry may not be considered.

 Our access to ports may also be limited or unavailable due to other reasons.
 As industry capacity and demand for container shipping continue to grow, we may have difficulty in securing sufficient berthing windows to expand our operations in accordance with our growth strategy, due to the limited availability of terminal facilities.
 This is especially the case for express or expedited services that we operate, as such services depend on our ability to secure favorable berthing windows that facilitate smooth flow of the carried cargo along the supply chain.
-In addition to ports, our access to canal transit may be restricted, whether because of the worsening drought conditions in the Panama Canal or the Yemeni Houthis' continued attacks on vessels in the Red Sea headed to the Suez Canal.
+In addition to ports, our access to canal transit may be restricted due to various reasons, including weather conditions such as the worsening drought conditions in the Panama Canal or the Yemeni Houthis' continued attacks on vessels in the Red Sea headed to the Suez Canal.
 If canal transit remains restricted or inaccessible altogether, we will be required to limit the number of vessels in the canals or re-route our vessels altogether, which is expected to increase our operating expenses and may have a material adverse effect on our business, financial condition and results of operations.

 Our status as an Israeli company has limited, and may continue to limit, our ability to call on certain ports.
 For example, in December 2023, the Malaysian government announced its decision to prohibit us from docking at any Malaysian port in response to the Israel-Hamas war.
 Furthermore, major ports may close for long periods of time due to maintenance, natural disasters, strikes, pandemics, including COVID-19, or other reasons beyond our control.
-For example, the COVID-19 pandemic has caused disruptions to global trade and severe congestion at ports and inland supply chains.
-Ports and terminals may implement certain measures such as dwell fees or similar charges applied against containers that remain in the terminal longer than the specified amount of days, as well as work procedures intended to relieve congestion which may also limit our access to terminals and apply additional costs to us or to our customers.
-Although we have taken measures to relieve congestion and to avoid additional costs as a result of dwell fees and similar charges, these and other measures may be imposed in additional ports and terminals in other geographical areas, and we may not be able to recover or mitigate the additional costs by applying similar charges on our customers.
-Although port, terminal and inland supply chain congestion generally eased since the second half of 2022 and throughout 2023, other recent macroeconomic and geopolitical events may place pressure on terminals to increase their services rates, thereby increasing our operational costs.
+Ports and terminals may implement certain measures such as dwell-time fees or similar charges applied against containers that remain in the terminal longer than the specified number of days, as well as work procedures intended to relieve congestion which may also limit our access to terminals and apply additional costs to us or to our customers.
+Although we have taken measures to relieve congestion and to avoid additional costs as a result of dwell-time fees and similar charges, these and other measures may be imposed in additional ports and terminals in other geographical areas, and we may not be able to recover or mitigate the additional costs by applying similar charges on our customers.
+Congestion, economic trends and geopolitical events may place pressure on terminals to increase their services rates, thereby increasing our operating expenses.
 We cannot ensure that our efforts to secure sufficient port access will be successful.
 Any of these factors may have a material adverse effect on our business, financial condition and results of operations.